Gisele Bündchen: 2009–2011: Continued success

 The Independent referred to Bündchen the biggest star in fashion history in May 2009.
-In April 2010, Bündchen appeared on the cover of American Vogue for the 11th time.
+In April 2010, she appeared on the cover of American Vogue for the 11th time.
 Bündchen closed Balenciaga's 2010 show in a surprise appearance.
-In 2011, CEOWorld Magazine ranked Bündchen among their Top Accomplished Women Entertainers.
 She was ranked No. 95 in FHM magazine's 100 Sexiest Women in the World 2011.
 In 2007, Bündchen was named by Forbes as the World's Richest Supermodel.
 On 11 April 2008, a black-and-white photo of Bündchen shot by Irving Penn was auctioned for $193,000.

 By 2010, Bündchen had appeared on two Vogue Shape issue covers, more than any other celebrity or model.
 She ranked No. 45 in the 2011 FHM Australia list of 100 Sexiest Women in the World.
 In 2011, Men's Health named Bündchen as No. 25 of the 100 Hottest Women of All Time.
-Bündchen closed the 2011 Givenchy spring-summer fashion show in a surprise appearance during Paris Fashion Week.
+She closed the 2011 Givenchy spring-summer fashion show in a surprise appearance during Paris Fashion Week.
 That year, Bündchen launched eco-friendly Sejaa Pure Skincare, a skin care product line using all-natural ingredients.

-She appeared on eight Vogue covers in 2011, more than any other model or celebrity that year.
+Bündchen appeared on eight Vogue covers in 2011, more than any other model or celebrity that year.
 Her July Vogue Brasil 2011 cover that was shot in the Amazon sold 70,743 copies, making it the magazine's highest-selling issue.
 In early 2011, Procter & Gamble's Pantene shampoo sales increased 40 percent in Latin America after Bündchen started representing the product.

 2012–present: Modeling campaigns and music endeavors

 In spring 2012, Bündchen was featured in three spring campaigns, Versace, Givenchy, and Salvatore Ferragamo.
 She became the face of Banco do Brasil's first global ad campaign in 2012.
 In April 2012, Time listed Bündchen on its All-Time 100 Fashion Icons list, which highlighted the most influential fashion icons since 1923.
 Vogue included Bündchen in its spotlight of the 10 women who had most appeared on its covers to honor the magazine's 120th anniversary in August 2012.

 Bündchen made 5,600 appearances in commercials in Brazil in 2012.
 She replaced Kate Moss as the face of David Yurman in August 2012.
-She was photographed by Peter Lindbergh for the fall 2012 campaign.
-By 2012, Bündchen had appeared on 120 Vogue covers.
-She holds the record for appearing on the most Vogue Brasil covers.
+Bündchen was photographed by Peter Lindbergh for the fall 2012 campaign.
+By 2012, she had appeared on 120 Vogue covers.
+Bündchen holds the record for appearing on the most Vogue Brasil covers.